shannonalliance/mlflow-on-ec2-with-s3-artifacts-and-basic-auth/README.md

 This can be useful if you want to make some changes to the EC2 instance.

-Alternatively stop the instance temporarilywith the `aws` cli:
+Alternatively stop the instance temporarily with the `aws` cli:

 ```
 aws ec2 stop-instances --instance-ids instance_id